iSECPartners/Introspy-Android/README.md

         adb uninstall com.introspy.core
         adb uninstall com.introspy.config

-### What if the extension crashes and the phone doesn't boot anymore
+### What if the extension crashes
+This tool has not been tested on all versions of Android.
+If the tool does not work on your version, please send us your error logs by doing:

+        adb logcat -s "InstrospyError"

+If due to the error the phone does not boot anymore, you can still connect to it via adb and remove the extension with:

         adb shell su -c rm /data/app/com.introspy.core*